-Don’t you just love a meal that you can throw everything in the slow cooker and at the end of the day it’s done.
-This Moroccan lamb with apricots and chickpeas is the perfect comfort food.
-I made mine with a combination of lamb neck chops and steaks, I made a large batch because I wanted to freeze some for later.
+Don’t you just love a meal where you throw everything in the slow cooker and at the end of the day it’s done?
+This Moroccan Lamb with Apricots and Chickpeas is the perfect comfort food.
+I made mine with a combination of lamb neck chops and steaks.
+I made a large batch because I wanted to freeze some for later.

 You could make this with any kind of lamb chops or sliced up pieces of lamb, just cook it until it is the meat is tender and falling off the bone.
 Lamb shanks would work really well too.
 To up the vege factor in this dish I have added carrots and onion, also the dried apricots add a lovely fruity flavour in the rich Moroccan gravy.